The majority of the average individual’s life is spent at work, earning and providing for themselves and their families.

 In exchange for these benefits, the employees who are covered under the law agree not to file a lawsuit against their employer relating to those injuries.
 As useful as these benefits can be, if making a workers compensation claim lead to retaliation by your employer, the benefits may not seem worth the risk.

 Your workers’ compensation lawyer can help you if that happens.

 The legal definition of retaliation (in the employment context) is basically taking an “adverse employment action” against an employee for “engaging in legally protected activity.”

-Retaliation for Making a Workers’ Compensation Claim is Prohibited
+Retaliation for Making a Workers’ Compensation Claim in Missouri is Prohibited

-If you are treated differently at work following your submission of a workers’ compensation claim, seek the counsel of the experienced worker’s compensation attorneys at the Cottrell Law Office.
+If you are treated differently at work following your submission of a workers’ compensation claim, seek the counsel of the skilled MO worker’s compensation attorneys at the Cottrell Law Office.

 Retaliation takes many forms and we can explain your rights and assist you to pursue all available remedies.